-SUBJECT: DEFINITIONS

-- t) "Licensee" means the individual, partnership or corporation holding a cannabis licence. - u) "Minor" means a person under the age of 18 years. - v) "Private Label" means a cannabis product that is manufactured exclusively for a specific licensee and may include any of the following: - i) a licensee-specific name or logo; - ii) a licensee trademarked name or logo; or - iii) a statement such as "manufactured exclusively for name of licensee".

-- w) "Qualified Cannabis Worker" means any person who is over the age of 18 years, has successfully completed the SellSafe Cannabis Staff Training program, has passed a criminal records check and has been deemed qualified by AGLC. - x) "Staff" means any person employed by the licensee or contracted by the licensee or a third party to perform assigned or delegated duties.
+SUBJECT: D EFINITIONS t) "Licensee" means the individual, partnership or corporation holding a cannabis licence. u) "Minor" means a person under the age of 18 years. v) "Private Label" means a cannabis product that is manufactured exclusively for a specific licensee and may include any of the following: i) a licensee-specific name or logo; ii) a licensee trademarked name or logo; or iii) a statement such as "manufactured exclusively for name of licensee".
+(Added May 2024) w) (Deleted Jul 2025) w) x) (Deleted Jul 2025) "Staff" means any person employed by the licensee or contracted by the licensee or a third party to perform assigned or delegated duties.
+Original signed by